BostonUniversitySeniorDesign/21-08-energyStore/README.md

 * MODELING
     * Run ML model to predict charging and discharging efficieny of battery
     * Run ML to forward project cost of maingrid power
+    * Maintain persistent measure of average cost of energy stored in battery
+* ACTIONS
+    * Cross compare the two ML models to charge battery in most cost efficient way
+    * Send instructions to home unit for switching grid connections to use cheapest energy

 #### Client (Home Unit):
 * NETWORKING
     * Maintain remote connection to Battey Unit (incase of no connection, use maingrid power)
 * MEASURING
-    * verify state of switch between maingrid and microgid - share with Battery Unit
+    * Verify state of switch between maingrid and microgid - share with Battery Unit
 * ACTIONS
     * Drive switching between maingrid power and microgrid power